Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Death at the Root/Dragon’s Egg Cracked.md

 Prerequisite Charms:
   - "[[ World-Breaker’s Blade]]"
 ---
-*Death and rot afflict the fruits of the dragon lines in the !!wielder’swake.Sherollsagambittodestroyahearthstone!! on an enemy’s person: difficulty 5 for lesser hearthstones !!and8forgreaterhearthstones.Successdestroysthestone!! and breaks its bearer’s attunement to the demesne or manse.*
+*Death and rot afflict the fruits of the dragon lines in the wielder’s wake.*
-If the hearthstone originated from a demesne or !!mansethewielderhasdisruptedwithSevertheFlow,she!! adds ([[Essence]]) dice on the attack and [[Initiative]] rolls.
+She rolls a gambit to destroy a hearthstone on an enemy’s person: difficulty 5 for lesser hearthstones and 8 for greater hearthstones.
+Success destroys the stone and breaks its bearer’s attunement to the demesne or manse.
+If the hearthstone originated from a demesne or manse the wielder has disrupted with [[Sever the Flow]], she adds ([[Essence]]) dice on the attack and [[Initiative]] rolls.

 ## Resonant